wil-di-venezia/applied-data-science/full-report-of-a-restaurant-business.md

 # Conclusion

 The study has attempted to apply knowledge of __data analysis, visualisation and also machine learning__ in terms of __clustering__ based on characteristics of objects.
 Those are respected to __business problem-solving__ as data would be shown clearly and readability. __Data is crucial__ to explore and discover to attain correct findings.
-Hence, __data preparation should be conducted with integrity methods despite time-consuming task considered.__
+Hence, __data preparation should be conducted with integrity methods despite the time-consuming task considered.__

 # Code

 1. <a href="https://github.com/wil-di-venezia/applied-data-science/blob/master/Vegan%20Restaurant%20Business.ipynb">On Github</a>
 2. <a href="https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/49019a00-7098-4519-a897-fd3dfea6f686/view?access_token=b415f035bea1398b0dbed10c06451d4acde15221b1200effb4b4cbba49957f66">On Watson (for map interaction)</a>

+Cheers,

+William